chen-yang-yuan/mcDETECT/tutorial/tutorial.md

 * `s`: numeric, scaling factor for merging overlapped spheres, default is 1
 * `nc_top`: integer, number of top negative control genes retained for filtering, default is 20
 * `nc_thr`: numeric, threshold for negative control filtering, default is 0.1

+Note that we fix `minspl` at 3 due to the fact that individual RNA granules contain low copy numbers ([Tarannum, Renesa, et al.](https://www.biorxiv.org/content/10.1101/2024.07.13.603387v4)).

 ### 5. RNA granule detection